krustlet/krustlet/docs/community/developers.md

 This:

 - Bootstraps and approves certificates if necessary
-- Runs the WASI and WASCC kubelets in the background
+- Runs the WASI kubelet in the background
 - Runs the integration tests
 - Terminates the kubelets when the integration tests complete
 - Reports test failures, and saves the kubelet logs if any tests failed